varvet/serenade.js/README.md

 model.get('name')
 ```

-In browser which support Object.defineProperty, we can even set and get this property directly, like so:
+In browser which support Object.defineProperty, we can even set and get this
+property directly, like so:

 ``` coffeescript
 model.name = 'Peter'
 model.name
 ```

-Note that Opera and IE8 and below do *not* support this, so you might want to refrain from using this syntax.
+Note that Opera and IE8 and below do *not* support this, so you might want to
+refrain from using this syntax.
+Further note that it is not strictly necessary
+to call `model.property 'name'` unless you plan on using this feature, `get`
+and `set` work fine without the property being declared.

-If your model is a constructor, you might want to add the properties to its prototype instead:
+If your model is a constructor, you might want to add the properties to its
+prototype instead:

 ``` javascript
 var MyModel = function(name) {